Gauthamjm007/Backend-NodeJS-Golang-Interview_QA/README.md

 20. ### Describe the exit codes of Nodejs?

     In Node.js, exit codes are a set of specific codes which are used for finishing a specific process.
 These processes can include the global object as well.
-Below are some of the exit codes used in Node.js:
+Below are some of the exit codes used in Node.js:<br/>
-	*Uncaught fatal exception
+	*Uncaught fatal exception<br/>
-	*Unused
+	*Unused<br/>
-	*Fatal Error
+	*Fatal Error<br/>
-	*Internal Exception handler Run-time failure
+	*Internal Exception handler Run-time failure<br/>
-	*Internal JavaScript Evaluation Failure
+	*Internal JavaScript Evaluation Failure<br/>

 **[⬆ Back to Top](#table-of-contents)**